 D. Applicants with recent secondary education (within the past two years): Applicants whose admission is based mostly on secondary education undertaken at school, TAFE or other VET or higher education provider (Australian or overseas equivalent) that was completed (or will be) in the current year or within the previous two years.

 The admission information for our postgraduate programs is listed under each program on our website.
 Students can click to go to the preferred program page.
+For a list of all postgraduate programs on offer please click HERE.

 Student Specific Information